 As we move ahead, Franklin Community Health Network will continue to focus on improving patient safety and quality while reducing cost of services, assuring access to care, and promoting a healthy, vibrant community for future generations.

-Rebecca Ryder, Franklin Community Health Network President & Chief Executive Officer
+Rebecca Arsenault, Franklin Community Health Network President & Chief Executive Officer